adaptive-architecture/common-utilities/docfx/docs/background-jobs.md

 # Background jobs

-Sometimes in your application you might need to execute jobs in the background to achieve certain goals.
+Execute jobs in the background to perform long-running tasks asynchronously without blocking your application's main operations.

+## Overview

+Background jobs enable you to:

+- ✅ **Decouple heavy operations** from request-response cycles
+- ✅ **Improve application responsiveness** by offloading work to background threads
+- ✅ **Schedule periodic tasks** with configurable intervals
+- ✅ **Share state between jobs** using dependency injection

-## Usage
+## Basic Usage

-For the purpose of this sample we will assume we need to run 2 jobs:
+This example demonstrates running two background jobs:
 - One job to execute continuously and perform some heavy computations, like generating some hashes.
 We will simulate this by waiting for some time and then returning a random number.
 - One job to periodically report the results of the heavy computations.
 We will simulate this by printing to the console the generated numbers.

-To use the background jobs feature we will define two classes that implement he `IJob` interface.
+Define two classes that implement the `IJob` interface:

 ``` csharp